-Travel journalists have a lot to gain by attending conferences and workshops.
+Travel journalists have a lot to gain by attending travel writing conferences and workshops.
 You can learn more about your craft and what’s happening in the industry and meet other writers – like you!

 And if you network with the right people at these events, you can easily make back your conference expenses and score some writing assignments and exciting press trips.